DAT-05-02/P5/yolo/README(useyolov8model).md

 yolo detect predict model="model" source="path/to/source" save_txt=True boxes=False

 The argument save_txt has to be set to "True" and the argument boxes set to "False"

+Saved image/s will be saved in "croppedimages" folder and the images will have the same name as the original image name.